Philippines tourist visa requirements are fairly clear and easy to understand. Most nationalities are visa-exempt for stays up to 30 days.

 For stays beyond 59 days, an application of extension must be made at the Bureau of Immigration (BI).
 The head office of the Bureau of Immigration is in Manila.

-The following documentation is required.
+The following documents are required.

 - Filled and signed application form (you can find one on your nearest consulate website)